UmerFakher/INT2-Group-Project-CIFAR10/README.md

 Although our images are fairly complicated.
 This might have been fine for numerical data and classifying that or simple images e.g. black and white letters or something.

+**Some drawbacks: **

-Here this is going to require too much computation
+* Here this is going to require too much computation

-It also is at risk of overfitting if there is too much variation and we can see that some of these cats for example, are in different positions and parts of the image and our network will struggle with this
+*It also is at risk of overfitting if there is too much variation and we can see that some of these cats for example, are in different positions and parts of the image and our network will struggle with this

-As we are feeding in data flattened (each image is just an array of numeric values 1x 3072 vector) it literally treats all of the parts of the image the same and data which is close together (in 2D maybe they are together) the same as far apart data
+* As we are feeding in data flattened (each image is just an array of numeric values 1x 3072 vector) it literally treats all of the parts of the image the same and data which is close together (in 2D maybe they are together) the same as far apart data
 Our images in 2D would be 32 x 32 x 3 size.
 32 by 32 for dimensions height and width and the 3 for the colour depth (rgb, red green blue values like 120, -63, 24).

 Flattened each image is 1 x 3072.